sittercity/sittercity.github.io/_posts/2015-02-10-sittercity-quality-assurance.markdown

 ## Future

-Just as the Sittercity Tech Team uses cutting edge technologies, the QA team must keep pace ensuring all of Sittercity's systems are fully operational, production ready and as bug free as possible.
+Just as the Sittercity Tech Team uses cutting edge technologies, the QA team must keep pace, ensuring all of Sittercity's systems are fully operational, production ready and as bug free as possible.

 As we continue to grow and adapt, we look forward to the following: